brewster1134/artist-manager/README.md

 ### Setup Environment Keys

 Since images cannot be uploaded and stored with Heroku, cloud storage is required.
-It is currently setup to use Google Cloud Storage, but other cloud services can be used.
+It is currently setup to use Amazon S3, but other cloud services can be used.
 You just need to update `config/initializers/carrierwave.rb` with the correct configuration.
 See https://github.com/jnicklas/carrierwave/wiki/How-to:-Migrate-to-the-new-Fog-storage-provider for more details.

-To set environment variables on heroku, use the following command
+To set environment variables on heroku, use the following command:

 ```
 heroku config:add FOG_DIRECTORY=123 GOOGLE_KEY=456 GOOGLE_SECRET=789
 ```

+To find this information, visit: https://aws-portal.amazon.com/gp/aws/developer/account/index.html?action=access-key and https://console.aws.amazon.com/s3/home?

 ## Development